mjmunger/OpenSBS/README.md

 * iPhone

 #Supported Protocols
-Ideally, ActiveSync will be responsible for syncing calendar, contact, email, and task information.
+Ideally, ActiveSync will be responsible for syncing calendar, contact, email, and task information -- provided compatibility can be maintained.